jiale-c/hackgowhere/README.md

 ------------ | -------------
--Computing event listings (feed) | Overview of all current events that students can sign up for -One click apply for events | Simple sign up process for students to apply for hackathons wit their pre-filled info -Personal profile where users can upload their credientials -History of computing events attended | Summary of past events so that it is simple for students to know what they have achieved
+-Computing event listings (feed) | Overview of all current events that students can sign up for -One click apply for events | Simple sign up process for students to apply for hackathons wit their pre-filled info -Personal profile where users can upload their credientials | Store data of frequently required information to qualify for hackathons
+-History of computing events attended | Summary of past events so that it is simple for students to know what they have achieved
 -Simple posting of events for organisers | Hassle free to use this platform for publicising their event.